UoaWDCC/esports-club/docs/payment-setup.md

 # Payment System Setup Guide

-This guide will help you set up Stripe payments for your esports club with 1-semester and 2-semester membership plans.
+This guide will help you set up Stripe payments for the esports club with 1-semester and 2-semester membership plans.

 ## Prerequisites